Control Indoor Pollution with a Whole-Home Ventilation System in North America

 - Holds on to more humidity in the winter and reduces the level introduced in the summer

-- Ideal for humid areas
+- Recommended for warm areas